-It is routine to compute dE/dM by implicit differentiation of Kepler's equation.
-The idea works on many implicit equations: find an initial value problem replacement by implicit differentiation.
+The reader should pause and compute dE/dM by implicit differentiation of Kepler's equation.
+The idea works on many implicit equations: find an initial value problem by implicit differentiation, which replaces the implicit equation.

 Eccentric Anomaly and Elliptical Orbit